Tutorial

 With that in place, I have the pagination links under the table:

 When I click the links above, nothing happens at the moment.
 I just send events to an empty event handler.
-LiveView has `live_redirect` meaning that it can render a the component based on params that we can specify AND push the new params to the browser url bar.
-However, to do this I need to mount the `ProductListLive`-component in the router instead of in the `index.html.eex` - template.
+LiveView can navigate and re-render the component based on params that we can specify AND push the new params to the browser URL bar.
+However, to do this I need to mount the ProductListLive component in the router instead of in the index template.

 live "/products", ProductListLive # NEEDS TO BE ABOVE